 Although credited as the “creator” of life, one story of Raven depicts a greedy and mischievous figure who mostly works for selfish reasons while at the same time teaching lessons about life.
-The Native American tribes recognized that Raven was the key which opened many of life’s treasures to them and for this they were grateful.
+The Native American tribes recognized that Raven was the key, which opened many of life’s treasures to them, and for this, they were grateful.
 They also realized that Raven did not do this for the good of man or anything else but only for himself.
-So although Native Americans are thankful for what Raven has given to them, they realize that Raven is not to be trusted and that he is more selfish than generous (Burke).
+So although Native Americans are thankful for what Raven has given to them, they realize that Raven is not to be trusted and is more selfish than generous (Burke).

 Check out my #WhileYoung advice series for living a full and prosperous life!

 The name of Raven is Kit-ka’ositiyi-qa-yit (“Son of Kit-ka’ositiyiqa).
 Raven was instructed from birth by his father in every subject so that the raven could make a world; after trying many different ways, the raven was finally successful.
-The raven started out by creating light.
-Raven had heard that there was a very rich man living atop a hill who had light but did not let it out for the world to see.
-Raven tried many ways to get into the house so that he could obtain the light and finally devised a plan that would work.
+The raven started by creating light.
+Raven had heard that a wealthy man was living atop a hill who had a light but did not let it out for the world to see.
+Raven tried many ways to get into the house to obtain the light and finally devised a plan that would work.
 Raven transformed himself into a speck of dirt and placed himself in a glass of water from which the man’s daughter was drinking.
-The girl drank the speck of dirt and in this way became pregnant.
+The girl drank the speck of dirt and, in this way, became pregnant.

-Some time later a child was born and this child was possessed by Raven.
-When Raven had the strength to crawl around the house he found the shelf where the man had his treasures on display.
-Raven cried intensely for the objects on the shelf and eventually the man pulled down his bag of stars and allowed the child to play with it.
-Raven rolled the stars around on the ground for awhile and then, when he was given the opportunity, allowed them to go up the smoke hole where they scattered into the sky in the arrangement which you now see them in today.
+Sometime later, a child was born, and Raven possessed this child.
+When Raven had the strength to crawl around the house, he found the shelf where the man had his treasures on display.
+Raven cried intensely for the objects on the shelf, and eventually, the man pulled down his bag of stars and allowed the child to play with it.
+Raven rolled the stars around on the ground for a while, and then when he saw an opportunity, let them go up the smoke hole where they scattered into the sky in the arrangement which you now see them in today.

-The next day the boy cried for more of the things on the shelf and was given a bag which contained the moon.
-Raven played with the moon and in the same fashion as the stars he let the moon up the smoke hole and it went into the sky for all to see.
-On the third day the boy cried very intensely for the final object on the shelf and the man, knowing what would happen, but unable to refuse his grandson, gave him the box that contained the sun.
-As soon as Raven had this he flew up the smoke hole with the box having stolen all the man’s valuables.
+The next day the boy cried for more of the things on the shelf and was given a bag that contained the moon.
+Raven played with the moon, and in the same fashion as the stars, he let the moon up the smoke hole, and it went into the sky for all to see.
+On the third day, the boy cried very intensely for the final object on the shelf, and the man, knowing what would happen but unable to refuse his grandson, gave him the box that contained the sun.
+As soon as Raven had this, he flew up the smoke hole with the box, having stolen all the man’s valuables.
 Raven did not yet release the sun.

-Raven disguised himself as the man’s brother-in-law and went to the man telling him they he would stay the night with him.
-Both went to sleep and in the early morning Raven woke up and went away from the well.
-When Raven returned he brought with him dog dung and put it on the sleeping man’s buttocks.
+Raven disguised himself as the man’s brother-in-law and went to the man, telling him he would stay the night with him.
+Both went to sleep, and in the early morning, Raven woke up and went away from the well.
+When Raven returned, he brought with him dog dung and put it on the sleeping man’s buttocks.
 Raven awoke the man and showed the man the accident he had had in the night.
-The man embarrassed and in need to clean up, ran out of the house to clean up.
+The man, embarrassed and in need of cleaning up, ran out of the house to clean up.

 By the time the man came back, Raven had drunk up nearly all the water.
 Raven flew out the smoke hole away from the man but got stuck.
-The man commenced with making a fire under Raven to make smoke and this smoke turned the raven the color we are accustomed to seeing it today (before that, Raven was pure white).
-Raven finally escaped and flew out over the land spitting water here and there creating the great rivers of the world.
-Whenever small drops of water leaked from his beak they created the small creeks.
+The man commenced with making a fire under Raven to make smoke, and this smoke turned the raven the color we are accustomed to seeing it today (before that, Raven was pure white).
+Raven finally escaped and flew out over the land, spitting water here and there, creating the great rivers of the world.
+Whenever small drops of water leaked from his beak, they formed the small creeks.

 When Raven happened upon a village where any beings lived, he was asked if he came from the house where the sun was kept.
 Raven pulled out the box and opened it just enough to let a bit of light out as he was proud of his accomplishment.
 The people were thrown back by this bright light and then began to fight with Raven to get the box.
-Raven was unnerved by this so he opened the box all the way and the sun shot up into the sky.
-The beings of this village were then transformed into the animals whose skin they were wearing and ran off into the forest and into the oceans.
-In this manner the sun was brought into the world and the forests and oceans were populated with game.
+Raven was unnerved by this, so he opened the box all the way, and the sun shot up into the sky.
+This village’s beings were then transformed into the animals whose skin they were wearing and ran off into the forest and the oceans.
+In this manner, the sun was brought into the world, and the forests and oceans were populated with game.

 Start living your “what if” #WhileYoung to live a life of happiness and fulfillment!

-One example given by the Tsimshian tribe of British Columbia, shows Raven as a pure savior of man in providing light to the human world.
+One example given by the Tsimshian tribe of British Columbia shows Raven as a pure savior of man, providing light to the human world.
 According to their belief, Raven was sorry for the humans who were forced to stumble around in the dark, and knowing that there was light in heaven, Raven, out of the goodness of his heart, stole the light from the heavens and brought it to earth so that it could be enjoyed by everyone (The Spirit World 26).

 The Tlingit legend has its roots in that Raven stole the sun and stars from a rich man.
-Many other Native American cultures have very similar variations of this, particularly different only in the character which performed the act, sometimes the Rabbit.
-But in the Slavery Tribe legend the stories do not compare at all.
-In this legend it is Coyote and Eagle who merely steal the boxes of moon and sun from human hunters who dwell in the woods (Erdoes 140-142).
+Many other Native American cultures have very similar variations, notably different only in the character who performed the act, sometimes the Rabbit.
+But in the Slavery Tribe legend, the stories do not compare at all.
+In this legend, Coyote and Eagle merely steal the boxes of moon and sun from human hunters who dwell in the woods (Erdoes 140-142).

-The raven is significant especially in of North America.
+The raven is significant, especially in North America.
 In Northeast America, Raven is an important figure as the creator of light, but not so much as a trickster figure; the Coyote fulfills that distinguished position in many tribes east of the Great Plains.

-The raven, as the creator of light, is given credit for the gifts of the sky (and its contents), water, and many animal populations to humankind.
-According to Native American legend, the raven is indeed the means by which the stars, moon, sky, and rivers were exposed to the world.
-Raven’s dual roll in folklore seems to be creation and mischief.
+As the creator of light, the raven is given credit for the gifts of the sky (and its contents), water, and many animal populations to humankind.
+According to Native American legend, the raven is how the stars, moon, sky, and rivers were exposed.
+Raven’s dual role in folklore seems to be creation and mischief.

-Although mischievous in nature, humans don’t take a sinister view from Raven’s actions, but find more positive ways to learn about life from Raven.
-For instance, one account of the creation myth indicates that, “Raven was white before he stole the sun….
+Although mischievous by nature, humans don’t take a sinister view from Raven’s actions but find more positive ways to learn about life from Raven.
+For instance, one account of the creation myth indicates that “Raven was white before he stole the sun….
 His trip through the smoke hole transformed him into the black creature, as he is today.
-He paid a price for his audacity” (McNeil).
-This passage goes on to say that the moral from this story is that, “the price we pay has more to do with how we respond to a situation in life than the price itself” (McNeil).
+He paid the price for his audacity” (McNeil).
+This passage goes on to say that the moral of this story is that “the price we pay has more to do with how we respond to a situation in life than the price itself” (McNeil).

 It is never too late, but starting #WhileYoung is a great opportunity!
 Find out more now!

-“Raven is not only a powerful supernatural character, but also a trickster” (Erdoes 344).
-Although the Raven is credited for giving such gifts to mankind, it is still said that his heart may not have been in exactly the right place in those acts.
-Raven, by nature, is very greedy and constantly seeking food (Burke).
-As one reads through the myths of Raven it becomes apparent that Raven is performing all these acts not out of generosity, but out of vanity.
-It is true that he delivered the stars, sun, moon, and rivers to man, but his motivations were selfish, and his means are never pure.
-Raven simply contrives ways to steal other’s treasures and create a better world for himself; the fact that all of the world and mankind benefit from this is simply a by-product of Raven’s own selfish desires.
+“Raven is not only a powerful supernatural character but also a trickster” (Erdoes 344).
+Although the raven is credited for giving such gifts to humankind, it is still said that his heart may not have been in precisely the right place in those acts.
+Raven, by nature, is very greedy and continually seeking food (Burke).
+As one reads through Raven’s myths, it becomes apparent that Raven is performing all these acts not out of generosity but out of vanity.
+He delivered the stars, sun, moon, and rivers to man, but his motivations were selfish, and his means are never pure.
+Raven simply contrives ways to steal others’ treasures and create a better world for himself; the fact that all of the world and humankind benefit from this is simply a by-product of Raven’s selfish desires.

-The ways in which Raven goes about obtaining these ‘gifts’ are always mischievous in nature and always cause harm or loss to others.
-Yet despite this, man is still thankful for the end result of Raven’s actions so long as Raven does not directly come into contact with man, for it is when Raven and man meet that man quickly changes his mind about his thankfulness to Raven.
+How Raven goes about obtaining these ‘gifts’ is always mischievous and always causes harm or loss to others.
+Yet despite this, man is still thankful for the result of Raven’s actions so long as Raven does not directly come into contact with man, for it is when Raven and man meet that man quickly changes his mind about his thankfulness to Raven.
 Regardless of what symbol is used, the trickster figure reflects the values of the given tribe and explains their understanding of human nature (Leeming 48).
 Whatever the circumstances surrounding Raven led events may be, the “trickster figure is always a character of change” (Hannah).

-Some say that people project their own characteristics onto their deities.
-If that is so, the Native Americans were self-aware regarding creativity, generosity, cleverness, larceny and mischief.
-With these qualities that they recognized among themselves, they endowed the Raven.
+Some say that people project their characteristics onto their deities.
+If that is so, the Native Americans were self-aware regarding creativity, generosity, cleverness, theft, and mischief.
+With these qualities that they recognized among themselves, they endowed the raven.

 As with many deities, the raven is regarded with respect and wariness.
-Being in close intercourse with the Raven would be like having “too much religion.”
-Appreciating the raven from afar through storytelling was safer and more functional than being in close contact with such unpredictable a character.
+Being in close intercourse with the raven would be like having “too much religion.”
+Appreciating the raven from afar through storytelling was safer and more functional than being in close contact with such an unpredictable character.